Christopher Andrew Bail

 Bail is passionate about building the field of computational social science.
 He is the Editor of the Oxford University Press Series in Computational Social Science and the co-founder of the Summer Institutes in Computational Social Science, which are free training events designed to introduce junior scholars to the field that are held concurrently in seven universities around the world each year.
 Chris also serves on the Advisory Council to the National Science Foundation's Social Behavioral and Economic Sciences Directorate, and helped create Duke's Interdisciplinary Data Science Program.

 Summer Institute in Computational Social Science awarded by Alfred P. Sloan Foundation (Principal Investigator).
 2018 to 2020

 Political Polarization and Social Media Echo Chambers: A Mixed-Method Field Experiment on Twitter awarded by National Science Foundation (Principal Investigator).
 2018 to 2019

-Summer Institute on Computational Social Science Russell Sage awarded by Russell Sage Foundation (Principal Investigator).
+Summer Institute on Computational Social Science Russell Sage awarded by (Principal Investigator).
 2018 to 2019

-Social Media Echo Chambers and American Attitudes about Inequality, Race, and Immigration: A Field Experiment on Twitter awarded by Russell Sage Foundation (Principal Investigator).
+Social Media Echo Chambers and American Attitudes about Inequality, Race, and Immigration: A Field Experiment on Twitter awarded by (Principal Investigator).
 2017 to 2018

 Civil Society Organizations, Social Media, and Public Attention awarded by National Science Foundation (Principal Investigator).
 2015 to 2016